 I have a phd in psychology from the University of Sussex, where I investigated pupillary responses to faces as a measure of implicit recognition in police lineups, supervised by Graham Hole.
 We found that pupillary responses were different when looking at a previously-seen face than novel faces in a lineup, and that they occurred independently of the conscious identification response given.
 This novel method was developed as a means to improving eyewitness identification procedures, by bypassing conscious identification decisions.
+In this capacity, I have funding from the Open University to explore the translation of pupillometry to real world police and legal settings.

 I have also launched the first psychological research into Wiedermann-Steiner Syndrome, which has only recently been genetically identified.
 In this capacity, I have initated a WSS Psychology Lab with Nicola Yuill and Jessica Marshall at The University of Sussex.